 - 8.5.1.
-Names, addresses, and telephone numbers of all unit members (except for those unit members who have indicated in writing that such information be kept confidential) shall be provided to the Association without cost no later than November 1 of each school year. - 8.5.2.
-The District shall supply the Association with a list of the names and addresses of all new unit members no later than one week after they have been hired (with the same exception as noted in 8.5.1)
+The District will provide member reporting information to the RPCEA President, RPCEA designee responsible for new member enrollment, and CTA Representative per current law (AB 119) for all unit members (except for those unit members who have indicated in writing that such information be kept confidential).
+This information shall be provided to the Association and CTA without cost no later than September 30, October 31, January 31, February 28, and May 31. - 8.5.2.
+The District shall supply the Association with a list of the names and addresses of all new unit members no later than one month after they have been hired (with the same exception as noted in 8.5.1)